flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Mobile Data connection?
 """""""""""""""""""""""""

-Use this preference to allow your device to connect to JMRI, or any |wts|, using your phone's Mobile Data.
+Use this preference to allow your device to connect to JMRI, or any |WTS|, using your phone's Mobile Data.

   .. note::
     :class: note-ed-hidden-title